gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 Things to note:

 - `SimObject("HelloSimObject.py", sim_objects=["HelloSimObject"])` registers `HelloSimObject` as a `SimObject`.
 The first argument denotes the name of the submodule that will be created under `m5.objects`.
 All the `SimObjects` listed under `sim_objects` will be added to that submodule.
-In this example, we will be able to import `HelloSimObjects` as `m5.objects.HelloSimObject.HelloSimObject`.
-It is possible to define more than one `SimObjects` in one Python script.
+In this example, we will be able to import `HelloSimObject` as `m5.objects.HelloSimObject.HelloSimObject`.
+It is possible to define more than one `SimObject` in one Python script.
 Only `SimObjects` listed under `sim_objects` will be built.
 - `Source("hello_sim_object.cc")` adds `hello_sim_object.cc` as a source file to be compiled.

 ---